Office of Emergency Management

 The Office of Emergency Management would like to give you and your colleagues the tools to prepare for an emergency.
-If you, your homeowners or civic association, or your business are in need of a presentation about emergency preparedness or other emergency-related topics, contact Marcelo Ferreira at 571-350-1000, TTY 711.
+If you, your homeowners or civic association, or your business are in need of a presentation about emergency preparedness or other emergency-related topics, contact OEM at 571-350-1000, TTY 711.

 Health and Safety Podcast

 Listen every two weeks to the latest edition of the Health and Safety podcast, featuring emergency preparedness news and information.
-Also available is the News to Use podcast and a podcast featuring highlights of the Board of Supervisors meetings.
+Also available is the News to Use podcast, The County Conversation podcast and a podcast featuring highlights of the Board of Supervisors meetings.
 Listen online, or on iTunes or the Stitcher app.

 Pre-Disaster Recovery Plan

 Fairfax County, led by the Office of Emergency Management, has developed a Pre-Disaster Recovery Plan (PDRP) supported by a Department of Homeland Security Urban Areas Security Initiative (UASI) grant.
 The county thanks area businesses, nonprofits and faith-based organizations that played a part in this important planning effort.
 For questions on the PDRP project, call OEM at 571-350-1000, TTY 711.

 Northern Virginia Hazard Mitigation Plan